 Where banded levels of response are given, it is presumed that candidates attaining Band 2 and above will have achieved the criteria listed in the previous band(s).

-Examiners must firstly decide the band for each tested AO that most closely describes the quality of the work being marked.
-Having determined the appropriate band, fine tuning of the mark within a band will be made on the basis of a 'best fit' procedure, weaknesses in some areas being compensated for by strengths in others.
+Fine tuning of the mark within a band will be made on the basis of a 'best fit' procedure, weaknesses in some areas being compensated for by strengths in others.
+Examiners should select one of the band descriptors that most closely describes the quality of the work being marked.